brs96/qdot/README.md

 To run written quantum programs on IBMQ, you will need to have Python and Qiskit install Install qiskit with `pip install qiskit`, use a new separate environment if you wish (e.g `conda create -n ENV_NAME python=3` and `conda activate ENV_NAME`)
-You need to provide you IBMQ api token to our `scala.qdot.backend.IBMQBackend.submitQASMToIBMQ` method.
+You need to provide you IBMQ api token to `scala.qdot.backend.IBMQBackend` class.